 All the information about breastfeeding I had before my baby was born was from the lectures for pregnant women.
 And although these classes explained many things, it turned out that it was not enough.
 I had some difficulties at the beginning of breastfeeding.
 My baby was born with C-section and my breast milk came in a few days, but wasn’t enough and also my baby was having difficulty with sucking in the first two weeks.
 The mistake I made was that I did not take the nursing pump right away and brought it to the hospital on the third day.

 – Learn about the stage of labor – you will feel more comfortable if you know what to expect more or less.
 It is important to consider how you’d like to manage labor pain, so speak with your doctor to find the best option for you.

-– Prepare for the baby – now is good time to start with the purchases of everything you need for your baby.
+– Prepare for the baby – now is a good time to start with the purchases of everything you need for your baby.
 All the things you will need at home, for the hospital and the car.
-If you have must have lists will be easier for you.
+If you have must have list it will be easier for you.
 What you need is: newborn must have products, hospital bag and baby first aid kit.
 With purchases from the lists I started at the end of the sixth month.
-And at the end of the eighth month we had bought everything.
+And at the end of the eighth month, we had bought everything.

-– Stock your fridge – having some freezer meals will makes your life easier in the first weeks when you will be really busy with your little baby.
-Think about it, because this is very useful tip.
-Also, you can get help from your husband, older kids, family and friends when baby arrive at home, but is good to have some meals prepared just in case.
+– Stock your fridge – having some freezer meals will make your life easier in the first weeks when you will be busy with your baby.
+Think about it, because this is a very useful tip.
+Also, you can get help from your husband, older kids, family and friends when the baby arrives at the home but it is good to have some meals prepared just in case.

 – Do “spring cleaning” – now is the time to clean your home.
 You need to get your baby in a clean house.
 It doesn’t need to be perfect but you will not have time after birth, for sure.